 Pricing for the Enterprise plan is not publicly available, so you’ll have to contact Asana directly for a price quote.

-These features are part of ProofHub’s ultimate control plan that is available at a fixed price of $89/month billed annually for unlimited users.
-And never has users face a weird hike in ProofHub pricing as they have for Asana.
+Almost all these features are part of ProofHub’s Ultimate control plan that is available at a fixed price of $89/month billed annually for unlimited users.
+And never have the users faced a weird hike in ProofHub pricing as they have for Asana.

 Here’s a quick comparison of Asana and ProofHub features and pricing: